 Coffee is cultivated in more than 40 varieties, in more than 50 countries, by tens of millions of small producers, in various elevations, soil types and climates (and those producers work damn hard).

 Coffee has more than 800 aromatic compounds that contribute to flavor (about twice to three times that of wine).
 Drinking a cup of mainstream dark roast, often stale, coffee affords you virtually none of those flavors (ground coffee loses 85-percent of those compounds after five days).

 The goal of most (small batch/artisan/craft/third wave/whatever) roasters is to curate and present the diverse world of flavors and experiences inherently offered by the wide world of cultivated coffee.
 This is done by roasting in a strategically particular and careful way, and presenting it to you provenance intact, attempting to connect you with the serpentine and intimate process — the hard workers in the 50-plus countries — from seed to cup.

 So please consider the contents of your daily cup.
-Consider the farmer and his family’s efforts and sacrifice.
+Consider the farmers and the mill workers and their family’s efforts and sacrifice.
 Consider the arduous process of seed to plant to harvest to processing to packaging to shipping to evaluating to roasting to your cup.

 And throughout your 2016 coffee habit, do some exploring of the wide world of coffee, supporting small farmers and co-ops and their efforts to grow and process in a sustainable way, and the importers and roasters working to support those small farmers.